Twelve Stunning Seasonal Stays Around Ireland - The Gloss Magazine

 BrookLodge & Macreddin Village, Co Wicklow

-With seasonal menus, spring is the perfect time to enjoy dinner created by chef Jeff Gillick in The Strawberry Tree restaurant.
-Don’t leave without picking up an edible souvenir from The Wild Foods Pantry, packed with foraged and preserved treasures to bring a taste of BrookLodge home with you.
-From €154 per person. @macreddin
+With seasonal menus, now is the perfect time to enjoy dinner created by chef Jeff Gillick in The Strawberry Tree restaurant.
+Don’t leave without picking up an edible souvenir from The Wild Foods Pantry, packed with foraged and preserved treasures to bring a taste of BrookLodge home with you. @macreddin

 Johnstown Estate, Co Meath

 The Lodge Retreat is a spacious self-catering two-bedroom lodge, complete with a fully equipped kitchen, separate dining and living areas, and a terrace.
-The midweek escape, €516, begins with a bottle of Prosecco and light bites in your lodge, two-course lunch at The Spa Café, and access to the Rooftop and Indoor Thermal Suite.
+A midweek escape begins with a bottle of Prosecco and light bites in your lodge, two-course lunch at The Spa Café, and access to the Rooftop and Indoor Thermal Suite.
 Guests can choose to book extras like a treatment at The Spa, or afternoon tea, while dining options include Fire & Salt Restaurant or The Coach House Brasserie.
 All guests enjoy complimentary access to the leisure club. @the.johnstown.estate

 Faithlegg, Co Waterford

-There’s an enticing Escape the Ordinary offer, bound to reset and invigorate.
-Starting from €460, this overnight stay includes accommodation in one of the hotel’s elegant rooms with breakfast, pre-dinner cocktails in Bar 1783, a 30-minute spa treatment, horse trekking (from Laketour Stables, Tramore), shopping vouchers for Carraig Dunne and Indi Waterford, plus the opportunity to drive a swish Mazda MX-5 along Waterford’s coastal routes. @faithlegghouse
+An enticing Escape the Ordinary offer is bound to reset and invigorate.
+This overnight stay includes accommodation in one of the hotel’s elegant rooms with breakfast, pre-dinner cocktails in Bar 1783, a 30-minute spa treatment, horse trekking (from Laketour Stables, Tramore), shopping vouchers for Carraig Dunne and Indi Waterford, plus the opportunity to drive a swish Mazda MX-5 along Waterford’s coastal routes. @faithlegghouse

 Bagenal Harvey Cottage in Tomhaggard, Co Wexford